Dunes (hotel and casino): Sultan and neon sign

-The Dunes originally featured a 30-foot-high sultan statue above its entrance.
+The Dunes originally featured a 30-foot-(9-meter-)high sultan statue above its entrance.
 The fiberglass statue was created by sculptor Kermit Hawkins.
 The sultan's turban included a diamond that lit up at night, and which was actually a car headlamp that had been put in place.
 In 1964, the sultan was moved to the edge of the golf course along I-15, serving as an advertisement to motorists.
 The sultan was destroyed by fire, caused by a short circuit, on the night of December 31, 1985.

 Lee Klay of the Federal Sign and Signal Company designed a roadside sign for the Dunes, activated on November 12, 1964.
 Klay recalled that the resort owners asked him to create "a big phallic symbol going up in the sky as far as you can make it".
-At 181 feet, it was the tallest free-standing sign in the world.
+At 181 feet (55 meters), it was the tallest free-standing sign in the world.
 The foundation measured 80 feet in width, and supported two white-colored columns forming a bulbous onion dome or stylized spade shape at the top.
 Contained within this shape were two-story-high letters spelling out "Dunes", with a large diamond atop the lettering.

 The sign contained 16,000 feet of neon tubing, including 7,200 lamps.
 At night, the sign lit up in red coloring.
 Blackout curtains were added in hotel rooms facing the sign, as some guests had trouble sleeping because of the neon lighting.
 Schwartz objected to the construction of the sign, believing that it conflicted with the design of his hotel tower, although Riddle overrode him.
 A full-time, three-man team worked to maintain the sign, which had a service elevator going up one of its columns to the top.
 The sign was intentionally destroyed as part of the 1993 implosion event, with the use of 18-grain detonating cord.
 Architectural historian Alan Hess had advocated for saving the sign, although Mirage Resorts stated that it was in extremely poor condition, with demolition being cheaper than preservation.
 Saving the sign would have required it to be disassembled in eight-foot sections, at a cost of up to $100,000.

-A smaller, similar sign exists at the city's Neon Museum.
+A smaller, similar sign exists at the city's Neon Museum, with plans to re-light it in 2025.
 In 2019, filmmaker Tim Burton also debuted a Dunes-inspired sign as part of Lost Vegas: Tim Burton, an exhibit at the Neon Museum.
 An original neon entrance sign from the resort is also located at the Nevada State Museum in Las Vegas.